tencentyun/intlcloud-documents/yehe_doc/人工智能/人脸核身/接入文档/EKYC接入介绍/eKYC SDK API概述/Android端API概述_intl_en.md

-The eKYC SDK for Android mainly involves the following classes: `EkycHySdk`, `EkycHyConfig`, and `EkycHyCallBack`.
-The APIs supported by these classes are described below.
+The main API classes used in the eKYC SDK for Android are `EkycHySdk`, `EkycHyConfig`, and `EkycHyCallBack`.
+Specific APIs in these classes are described as below.

 ### EkycHySdk